 Grab your tripod and go take photos.
 There is also the mysterious effect of the low-slung sun that is perfect for photography enthusiasts.

 The travel rush in summer can be a bit much in warmer regions like Italy, France and Greece, and you have to take extra care to plan carefully.
-In autumn and winter you can enjoy major attractions at your own pace (and actually get a good photo).
+In autumn and winter, you can enjoy major attractions at your own pace (and actually get a good photo).

 Winter is the perfect season if you are out to meet people!
 The cafe & pub culture in Europe (especially in Great Britain and Ireland) is on fire over winter months and the locals are everywhere.
-Not only is it the best season to get cozy inside, but it’s also a rewarding experience and you can learn more about the history and culture – each pub or cafe has a story to tell!
+Not only is it the best season to get cosy inside, but it’s also a rewarding experience and you can learn more about the history and culture – each pub or cafe has a story to tell!

 What is better than festival food, fireworks and counting down in some foreign language?
 European capital cities like Rome, Dublin, Barcelona or Florence celebrate New Years like there really is no tomorrow.
 Millions of locals gather around major attractions like the Eiffel Tower in France, the Piazza in Florence, or Oosterdok in Amsterdam.